Manderby/NALib/Readme.txt

 languages and consequently, such initialization must be done manually by the programmer.

-In NALib, initialization-functions always start with createXXX.
+In NALib, initialization-functions always start with naCreateXXX.
 They assume the given struct to be uninitialized and will overwrite all values.
 The struct itself can either be already allocated outside of the createXXX function (case A) or being automatically allocated within (case B):